knqyf263/pet/README.md

       --config string   config file (default is $HOME/.config/pet/config.toml) --debug           debug mode

-Use "pet [command] --help" for more information about a command.
+Use "superpet [command] --help" for more information about a command.
 ```

 # Snippet
-Run `pet edit`
+Run `superpet edit`
 You can also register the output of command (but cannot search).

 ```